Steps To Take Before Getting A Consolidation Loan

 Important Factors Regarding Consolidation Loans

-UK law requires firms that lend money to consumers hold a license from the Office of Fair Trading (OFT).
+UK law requires firms that lend money to consumers to hold a license from the Office of Fair Trading (OFT).
 Therefore, prospective borrowers should check with the OFT to verify that the lender is licensed.
 Illegal lenders, also called loan sharks, should be avoided because these can cause consumers much legal and financial misery.
 Lenders may not legally offer credit to UK residents under 18 and those who do provide it should be reported to the local Trading Standards.

 When consumers borrow money, they have rights.
 These include receiving information regarding the loan, provided on a standard Pre-Contract Credit Information Form.
 This standard document makes it easier to compare loans from different providers.
 A credit agreement should always be clearly explained by a lender.
 The prospective borrower is entitled to ask questions and is not under any obligation to sign a loan agreement until all questions have been satisfactorily answered.